-Online gun sales is a profitable business, but traditional financial organizations have refused to be part of the thriving industry.
+Online gun sales are a profitable business, but traditional financial organizations have refused to be part of the thriving industry.

 Every online business must have the capacity to accept and process card payments in order to survive, including firearm merchants.